pitcza/event-driven-activity/README.md

 > Use an infinite loop because the server will be receiving messages quite non-deterministically.

 Set up the GUI.

+The client uses Tkinter to create a simple GUI with a label, an input widget, and a submit button.
 ```python
 root = tk.Tk()
 root.geometry("400x400")